AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/configure-screens-replication.md

 >[!NOTE]
 >Por motivos de segurança, é recomendável evitar o uso da senha do administrador para screens-receipt-user.

-1. Navegue até a instância de AEM.
+1. Navegue até a instância do autor do AEM.

 1. Clique nas ferramentas —> **Segurança** —> **Usuários**.